“No one had more guts than Judy.” – Sid Luft

 June 26, 1948: Judy had another rehearsal for The Barkleys of Broadway.
 Judy was on time for her 11:00 a.m. call.
 Dismissed: 1:00 p.m.

-June 26, 1953: In his syndicated column, Bob Thomas focuses on actress Mary McCarty and makes a rare mention of Judy’s 1930 short Bubbles which by this point had been forgotten by most and did not resurface until a print was found in time to be included in the 1994 laserdisc set “Judy Garland The Golden Years At MGM” boxed set.
+June 26, 1953: In his syndicated column, Bob Thomas focuses on actress Mary McCarty and mentions of Judy’s 1930 short Bubbles which by this point had been forgotten by most and did not resurface until a print was found in time to be included in the 1994 laserdisc set “Judy Garland The Golden Years At MGM” boxed set.

 This film was originally made in the early two-strip Technicolor format.
 The Technicolor footage no longer survives, but a black and white print was found in the early 1990s in the Library of Congress.
 This is the earliest surviving film footage of Judy Garland singing in close-up and solo (a short 2 lines).
 It’s amazing to see her, even at this young age, reaching out to the audience and already quite photogenic.
 Her voice is a cut above any other 8-year-old singer of the time, with a hint of that famous vibrato already there!